Kippy Brown: 2000–2015

 In 2000, Brown joined the Green Bay Packers as running backs coach under head coach Mike Sherman.
 Following the creation of the XFL in 2001, Brown took command of his hometown Memphis Maniax finishing the year 5–5; second in the Western Division and was the only team to defeat eventual XFL champions Los Angeles Xtreme twice.
 The team disbanded after one year as the XFL league collapsed.

 After the demise of the XFL, Brown spent four seasons as the Houston Texans wide receivers coach.
 Among his pupils in Texas was WR Andre Johnson, who was taken by Houston with the third overall pick in the 2003 draft.
 Johnson became the first Texans offensive player to earn a trip to the Pro Bowl, selected for his outstanding 2004 season that included club records of 79 receptions for 1,129 yards.

 Brown arrived in Detroit, Michigan for the 2006 season with the Detroit Lions.
 There, he reunited with Larry Beightol, with whom Brown worked on the New York Jets in 1990–92, Miami in 1996–98 and Green Bay Packers in 2000.
 For the 2008 Season, Brown served as Assistant Head Coach/Passing Game Coordinator.

 On December 17, 2009, Brown accepted an offer from University of Tennessee head coach Lane Kiffin to coach wide receivers and also become their "Passing Game Coordinator".
 This appointment was brief, however, as within a few weeks Kiffin resigned to become head coach at Southern Cal.
 Brown was named the Vols' interim head coach, and expressed interest in becoming head coach permanently, but the university hired Derek Dooley.
 On January 16, 2010, after not being named Kiffin's successor, he left to join Pete Carroll's staff as Wide Receivers Coach of the Seattle Seahawks.
 He won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.
 Brown retired in March 2015.

 In June 2014, Brown's hometown of Sweetwater named the road circling Sweetwater High School "Kippy Brown Way."

+Personal life and death

+Brown was born on March 6, 1955.
+He and his wife, Deon (Wilson), were married in Memphis in 1974.
+Deon is a native Memphian who taught locally at Craigmont High School from 1978 to 1981.
+The couple had two children, Jerome (born 1975), and Jennifer (born 1980).
+Jerome earned a basketball scholarship at the University of Tennessee under former Vol head coach Wade Houston, and competed on the Buy.com golf tour.
+Jennifer studied at Spelman College in Atlanta, Georgia.

+He was the older brother of former Atlanta Falcons running backs coach Gerald Brown.

+Brown died in August 2026, at the age of 71.